kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

     -   <a href="#6-publishing-a-custom-plugin-to-the-gradle-plugin-portal" id="toc-6-publishing-a-custom-plugin-to-the-gradle-plugin-portal">§6 Publishing a custom plugin to the Gradle Plugin Portal</a>
         -   <a href="#what-im-doing-here-6" id="toc-what-im-doing-here-6">What I’m doing here</a>
         -   <a href="#reference-documentation" id="toc-reference-documentation">Reference documentation</a>
-        -   <a href="#com-gradle-plugin-publish-plugin-what-it-does-what-it-doesnt" id="toc-com-gradle-plugin-publish-plugin-what-it-does-what-it-doesnt">"com.gradle.plugin-publish" plugin, what it does, what it doesn’t</a>
+        -   <a href="#com-gradle-plugin-publish-plugin-what-it-does-what-it-doesnt" id="toc-com-gradle-plugin-publish-plugin-what-it-does-what-it-doesnt">com.gradle.plugin-publish plugin, what it does, what it doesn’t</a>
         -   <a href="#publish-xxx-commands" id="toc-publish-xxx-commands">"publish XXX" commands</a>
         -   <a href="#finally-publish-it-to-gradle-plugin-portal" id="toc-finally-publish-it-to-gradle-plugin-portal">Finally, publish it to Gradle Plugin Portal</a>
     -   <a href="#6-publishing-the-binary-jar-with-custom-name" id="toc-6-publishing-the-binary-jar-with-custom-name">§6 Publishing the binary jar with custom name</a>